polyphant1/polyphant1.github.io/about/index.md

 <img src="/assets/profile.jpg" alt="#" class="img-responsive img-circle"
 <br>
 <br>
-Doctoral Student in Astronomy & Astrophysics at the University of Sussex.<br>
+Doctoral Student in Astronomy & Astrophysics at the University of Sussex.
+See [here](http://www.sussex.ac.uk/profiles/363743) for contact details, and to read more on my current research.<br>

 I'm active on Stack Exchange, mostly in the Astronomy and Stack Overflow sites.
 Click the flair below to link to my profile.
 <br><br>